-

 Since mosquitoes only need small amounts of water to breed, controlling their population alone can be challenging.
 While repellents and natural methods like burning citronella candles can offer some relief, these solutions don't effectively manage the larger mosquito populations.
 DIY methods—like over-the-counter insecticides and traps —may reduce mosquito populations temporarily, but they may not effectively target the source of infestation.

-Terminix Triad offers custom solutions to help control mosquitoes from your home and yard—and keep them away.
+Terminix Triad offers custom solutions to help reduce mosquitoes from your home and yard—and keep them away.
 Here's how we do it:

 - Initial Inspection: We start with a detailed yard inspection to identify the most common mosquito breeding grounds.